 If you and your spouse have already reached an agreement on the terms of your divorce, you can file for your divorce online straight away.
-In the other case, you’ll need to seek the consultation of an attorney or a divorce lawyer to amicably resolve the issues of your divorce.
+In the other case, you’ll need to seek the free consultation of an attorney or a divorce lawyer to amicably resolve the issues of your divorce.
 While an attorney will ensure that the interests of both the partners are well-protected, they will also assist you in the online filing of your divorce.
 In a digital divorce, filling out the divorce forms correctly is a key concern because if you fail to do so, you may need to start all over again.

 Given below are some crucial topics on which you’ll need to talk to your partner before you are ready to get a digital divorce.